n8n-io/n8n-docs/docs/reference/user-management.md

 * Webhook paths must be unique across the entire instance.
 This means each webhook path must be unique for all workflows and all users.
 By default, n8n generates a long random value for the webhook path, but users can edit this to their own custom path.
 If two users set the same path value:
     * The path works for the first workflow that is run or activated.
     * Other workflows will error if they try to run with the same path.
+* If you run n8n behind a reverse proxy, set the following environment variables so that emails are generated with the correct URL:
+  * `N8N_HOST`
+  * `N8N_PORT`
+  * `N8N_PROTOCOL`
+  More information on these variables is available in [Environment variables](environment-variables.md).
+* You can't use n8n's user management with basic auth authentication.
+If your n8n instance currently uses basic auth to authenticate the user, you must remove this before setting up user management.